aoloe/php-senape/README.md

 Short term tasks:

-- why  it is impossible to submit the reply form? (on submit i get a "received no data" error from the server)
-- in js add the form and the comments through template
+- in javascript add the form and the comments through template
   - the api should only return in the list the fields that are meant to be shown (no hash, email, ...)
 - make sure that the comments do not contain invalid markup
 - add the comments to a list of n latest comments (to be shown to the moderator)
 - document the fields for the .json comments file
-- when in js mode, do not submit the form but simply send the data through ajax.
+- when in javascript mode, do not submit the form but simply send the data through ajax.
   - optionally, allow the ajax submit also when in php mode (does it make sense?)
 - add `sample.php` and `senape.php` as samples to the repository
 - add a `render()` method that shows the list and the form and respects the order from the settings